 European shares close at over 14-month low as trade war volatility grips markets

-European shares slumped in a volatile session on Monday, with the STOXX 600 closing at its lowest since January 2024, as U.S. President Donald Trump showed no signs of letting up in his aggressive trade war.
+FRANKFURT: European shares slumped in a volatile session on Monday, with the STOXX 600 closing at its lowest since January 2024, as US President Donald Trump showed no signs of letting up in his aggressive trade war.

 The pan-European STOXX 600 dropped 4.5%, down for the fourth straight session.
 Major bourses closed down between 4% to over 5%.